-Use the Fixed Widget for WordPress plugin to create sticky widgets that stay in the visible screen area even when users scroll your website up or down.
+Use our Fixed Widget for WordPress plugin to create sticky widgets that stay in the visible screen area even when users scroll your website up or down.
 Sticky widgets are noticed by visitors and can get a significantly higher click-through rate.
 Therefore, this feature is especially useful for ads or other items that visitors should ideally interact with.

 Please note that there are more positions and options to create fixed ads in the Sticky Ads add-on.

-This manual will show you how to create sticky widgets in WordPress.
-The basic requirement for this extremely effective conversion booster is the free plugin Fixed Widgets for WordPress.
+The essential requirement for this highly effective conversion booster is the free plugin Fixed Widgets for WordPress.
 You can download and install it like any other WordPress plugin.

-After activating the plugin, navigate to Appearance > Widgets.
-Open the widget that you want to fix to the screen when someone scrolls your website.
+Open the block you want to fix to the screen when someone scrolls your website.

 Additional Options for Fixed Widgets

-If you want to unfix the widget when it reaches the comment section, you will need to identify the ID of the comments block.
-Take a look at the page structure above, it is “comments” (id="comments”).
-Copy this ID and paste it into the “Stop ID” field in the plugin settings.
+If you want to unfix the widget when it reaches the comment section, you will need to identify the selector of the comments block.
+Take a look at the page structure above, it is “comments” (id="comments").
+Add a line with #comments into the Stop Elements field in the plugin settings.
 You can use any existing HTML element for it or you create your own in your theme.

 Navigate to your WordPress dashboard and open the Fixed Widget options (Appearance > Fixed Widget Options).
 Here you can define the top and bottom margins.
 Set the bottom margin value greater or equal footer height.

 If your footer height is changing from page to page it is better to use the “Stop Element” option and provide the HTML selector.
 The position of that HTML element will determine the margin-bottom value.
 For example, let’s take the Twenty Sixteen default theme.
 The theme’s footer container has an id="colophon".
 In the “Stop Element” option field, you just need to insert “#colophon”.